Julia Pfeiffer Burns State Park: Saddle Rock Ranch

 Christopher and Rachel McWay homesteaded the property in the late 1870s.
 In 1924, former U.S. Representative Lathrop Brown and his wife Hélène were seeking an isolated point on the coast where they could build a home.
 They took a horse and mule trip to the Big Sur area and found Saddle Rock Cove where a waterfall poured over the rocky bluff into the Pacific.
 They purchased the adjacent 1800 acre cattle ranch from McWay.
 Julia Pfeiffer Burns, daughter of pioneer homesteader Michael Pfeiffer, married John Burns in 1914 at age 47, and leased pasture from the Browns.
 A daughter of the first permanent settlers of European origin in Big Sur, she and her husband leased a ranch at Burns Creek and leased pasture from the McWays at Saddle Rock Ranch.
 Hélène formed a close friendship with Julia until she died in 1928.

 The Browns first built a rough redwood cabin on a site at the top of cliffs opposite McWay Falls.
-Construction of the Carmel San Simeon Highway lasted from 1919–1937.
+Construction of the Carmel San Simeon Highway lasted from 1919 to 1937.
 Saddle Rock Ranch foreman Hans Ewoldsen worked in the machine shop of the highway construction crew to build a Pelton wheel.
 He used hand-split redwood from the canyon and other materials he bought.
 He installed the wheel on McWay Creek in 1932.
 The undershot wheel ran a 32-volt generator and was the first electric power in the Big Sur area.
 It supplied power to three residences, a blacksmith shop, and later a funicular railway that connected the home to the highway.